Public BuildingsTropicana

 Capturing Local Memories

-From the outset, we recognised the Tropicana’s rich social history, its significance in Weston-super-Mare’s identity and people’s memories of the British seaside.
+From the outset, RCKa recognised the Tropicana’s rich social history and cultural significance, both to Weston-super-Mare’s local identity and people’s memories from across the country of this iconic British seaside.
 This understanding led to the creation of a memory archiving project aimed at capturing and sharing these stories as an accessible public resource.
 This project aims to raise awareness, enhance public involvement, and create opportunities for meaningful social value.

 Artists S Mark Gubb and Karen Barry were commissioned to lead a ‘Community Archive Project’, working with the local community to gather personal memories, stories, anecdotes, and photos.
 These, along with archive material from Weston Library, will be used in workshops with local students to create a new creative output celebrating the Tropicana’s legacy.

 This project fed into the broader public engagement process, which included three events hosted by RCKa in Weston-super-Mare.
 Two public engagement events were held at the Tropicana, attracting approximately 250 attendees, and a stakeholder forum was held with key representatives from local groups.
-Emerging proposals were discussed and display boards showcasing the site’s history and future potential sparked conversations with local people.
+Emerging proposals were discussed with specialist groups such as disability action, and display boards showcasing the site’s history and future potential sparked conversations with local people.
 Attendees were encouraged to provide feedback through a questionnaire, available both in person and online, which was instrumental in shaping RCKa’s final planning scheme design.

 A Landmark Reimagined

 The proposal establishes the Tropicana as a seafront landmark, using distinctive design elements to ensure visibility at the townscape scale.
-The parapet of the event space evokes wave forms and windbreakers, creating a dynamic silhouette that complements Weston-super-Mare’s iconic shoreline structures such as the Grand Pier.
+A wave-profiled parapet to the event space creates a distinct silhouette that compliments Weston-super-Mare’s iconic shoreline structures, such as the Grand Pier.
 A shimmering metal stair tower with diagonal bracing recalls the Tropicana’s pineapple iconography, acting as both a visual anchor and a wayfinding feature.
 This tower will also house a bespoke artwork by S Mark Gubb, reinforcing the building’s identity as a destination.

 Client